 Instagram and the square format

-Losing the square format restriction will encourage many users to be even more active on Instagram and others who may have completely abandoned Instagram, to return.
+Losing the square format restriction will encourage many users to be even more active on Instagram and others who may have completely abandoned Instagram, to return, and maybe even gain instagram followers on their accounts by being able to get more of the picture in the post.
 There were entire apps dedicated to sizing your images before uploading.
 Instead of having to use third party software to crop your images to rectangles you can now do it directly from Instagram.
 According to Instagram, more than 20% of images uploaded aren’t in the square format.

 It’s actually fairly easy to ditch the square with the new update.
 When uploading photos there’s a new icon that allows you to upload the entire photo and not just a cropped square version (as seen above in first image).
 Your profile will still show images in squares but once you tap them you’ll see the rectangle format.

 As a photographer I know how hard the square format can be to master.
 Only a few have really mastered it like Lee Friedlander.
 The square restriction being removed is a relief for many, including myself.
 I love rectangle formats, especially since I learned photography with traditional 35mm, 4×5 and 8×10 film cameras.